godotengine/godot-docs/classes/class_multiplayerpeer.rst

 **Inherited By:** :ref:`ENetMultiplayerPeer<class_ENetMultiplayerPeer>`, :ref:`MultiplayerPeerExtension<class_MultiplayerPeerExtension>`, :ref:`WebRTCMultiplayerPeer<class_WebRTCMultiplayerPeer>`, :ref:`WebSocketMultiplayerPeer<class_WebSocketMultiplayerPeer>`

-A high-level network interface to simplify multiplayer interactions.
+Abstract class for specialized :ref:`PacketPeer<class_PacketPeer>`\ s used by the :ref:`MultiplayerAPI<class_MultiplayerAPI>`.

 Description
 -----------

-Manages the connection to multiplayer peers.
-Assigns unique IDs to each client connected to the server.
+Manages the connection with one or more remote peers acting as server or client and assigning unique IDs to each of them.
 See also :ref:`MultiplayerAPI<class_MultiplayerAPI>`.

-\ **Note:** The high-level multiplayer API protocol is an implementation detail and isn't meant to be used by non-Godot servers.
+\ **Note:** The :ref:`MultiplayerAPI<class_MultiplayerAPI>` protocol is an implementation detail and isn't meant to be used by non-Godot servers.
 It may change without notice.

 \ **Note:** When exporting to Android, make sure to enable the ``INTERNET`` permission in the Android export preset before exporting the project or using one-click deploy.
 Otherwise, network communication of any kind will be blocked by Android.